vtn160230/COVID-19/README.md

 ````
 <br>

+***

+## Q3: What could be a factor in the lower infection rate in Vietnam compared to the United States?

 ![HANDWASH](https://user-images.githubusercontent.com/122754787/220197244-41c896b8-7d6d-4861-b905-2d31991fb43b.png)

 - It is said by the CDC that washing your hands is the most effective way of preventing the spread of germs